A Purpose in Life

-Wisdom may be found in proverbs, like the proverbs ascribed to Solomon in the Bible.
-Proverbial wisdom may aim to be essential wisdom, worth listening to and learning as well, and is widespread in the human world.
-Some proverbs are nice; others are just so-so although entertaining if well used; and others may be misleading.
-That is roughly summed up.
-It tells that it is not enough to gather proverbs to get wise, for proverbs are a motley crew.
-You need discernment to choose the most helpful ones, and much else to implement them and see them through.
+Many proverbs and wisdom proverb may carry essential insights, worth listening to and learning as well, and are widespread.
+It is far from enough to gather proverbs and learn a lot of them well to get wise, for proverbs are a motley crew.
+You need discernment to choose the most helpful ones, and much else to implement them and see what apt proverbs may do.

-Also note there are many forms of wisdom.
-To live so well that your vitality does not go away, is one form of wisdom, and to create fair success is quote another.
+Among the forms of wisdom is that of living well, and so well that your vitality does not go away and you lose interest in life.
+To create fair success is quite another.
 To form well-founded decisions is one form of wisdom, and to learn to tap your spiritual source is another.
-To support your life, dear ones, and the family well-being requires wisdom as well, and so is proclaiming this and that within safe boundaries.
+To support life within safe bounds is another, and so on.

 To let something worn out go, is also wisdom.
-To strip away what is utterly foolish and fruitless is too.
-To invest in a wonderful home with honour is good.
+To strip away what is utterly foolish and non-essential is too.
+To invest in a wonderful home with honour is good also.
 To take just as much as you can handle is also a form of wisdom, and so on.
 [More tips]